yunggarlic/statesmen/README.md

 # Statesmen!
-<h4>A podcast that explores all fifty states with the five senses of perception</h4>
+<h4>The interactive website that explores all fifty states with the five senses of perception</h4>

+# Technologies!